TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 ### Feature 1

+My interpretation: This feature activates on a list of concrete nouns, almost always in the context of characters wondering about this list or playing pretend with the list.

+GPT-4o's interpretation: "Strong highlights for imaginary roles or objects."

 Example 1: `He ▁ pret ▁ends ▁ it ▁ is ▁ a ▂ plane ▂ or ▃ a █ bird ▆ or ▄ a ▇ rocket ▅. ▁`

 <details>